Adam-Hodgins/FFXIV-Leve-Profits/ReadMe.md

 1. Duplicate the Clean Leves into Prepped Leves if needed (only needed when leves get an update)

-2. Run master.py (will automatically run update_leve_prices.py and then export.py) to create the Leve Profits.xlsx
+2. Run master.py (will automatically run update_leve_prices.py and then export.py) to create the Leve Profits.xlsx file